Plumbing Repair vs. Plumbing Replacement: A Guide

 Have you noticed that the water pressure is off in your shower?
 If it is limited to the shower head (if it is everywhere in your home, that could be the indication of another problem) then you need to replace it.

 Also be wary of black mold, rust or sediment buildup.
-These all scream “replace”.
+These all indicate it’s time for a replacement.
 When you do replace it, put in a low-flow model to save more money on your water bills.

 Plumbing doesn’t last forever.
 Does yours need to be replaced?
-Ask us for our opinions.
+Ask us for our professional opinion.